 Once it's been developed (expected completion is December 2014), MIS providers will contact their centres about either upgrading their software or installing and using new software.

 The JCQ is leading the project and is liaising with exams officers and MIS suppliers to develop the new transport and data standard and messages.
 AVCO Systems has developed the A2C Migration Application.

 AVCO has sent invitations to all existing centres to download and install the Migration Application.
 If you haven't received an invitation, you can download the system from a2c.avcosystems.com.

 The download is a quick, one-off process.
 Once it's installed, you'll need an access key from each awarding organisation that you use (for example, Edexcel, AQA or OCR).
 The access key is a security measure to ensure that the data is transferred securely.

 You'll then be able to use A2C for sending and receiving EDI files.

-Exams officers, teachers, MIS managers and MIS suppliers can find out more on the new A2C website.
+Exams officers, teachers, MIS managers and MIS suppliers can find out more on the A2C page on the JCQ website.
 Edexcel, the JCQ and the other awarding organisations will keep you informed of the progress of the project.